Brad Boyes: Playing career

 After arriving in St. Louis, Boyes would score 4 more goals in 19 games.
 In St. Louis Boyes became a star player, scoring 43 goals in the 2007–08 season.
 On March 1, 2008, he signed a four-year contract with St. Louis.
 He followed this up with 33 goals in the 2008–09 season.
-The following two seasons were disappointment, scoring just 14 goals and 12 goals.
-On February 27, 2011, Boyes was traded by the Blues to the Buffalo Sabres in exchange for a second round pick in the 2011 NHL Entry Draft.
+The following two seasons were a disappointment, with just 14 goals and 12 goals during that time.
+On February 27, 2011, Boyes was traded by the Blues to the Buffalo Sabres in exchange for a second-round pick in the 2011 NHL Entry Draft.
 Boyes scored a goal in his Sabres debut on March 2, 2011.
 He scored again in the following game.
 In his second season with Buffalo Boyes registered 8 goals and 23 points.
 During his final season with the Sabres, Boyes became the 20th player in NHL history to play in 500 consecutive games.
 By the end of his tenure with the Sabres, he was a healthy scratch from the lineup and alternated between centre and winger, failing to get comfortable when in the lineup.

 On July 1, 2012, Boyes signed as a free agent to a one-year, $1 million deal with the New York Islanders.
-With ambition to move on from a disappointing tenure with the Sabres, Boyes rediscovered his scoring touch during the shortened 2012–13 season to score 35 points in 48 games on the Islanders top scoring line alongside John Tavares and Matt Moulson.
+With the ambition to move on from a disappointing tenure with the Sabres, Boyes rediscovered his scoring touch during the shortened 2012–13 season to score 35 points in 48 games on the Islanders top scoring line alongside John Tavares and Matt Moulson.

 Unsigned in the offseason, Boyes was offered a professional try-out contract by the Islanders and the Florida Panthers.
 He chose to attend the Panthers training camp and signed a one-year deal with them on September 28, 2013.
 After recording 36 points in 78 games, Boyes was resigned by the Panthers to a two-year, $5.25 million contract.

 The last year of Boyes' contract was bought out on June 30, 2015, effectively making Boyes a free agent.
 Despite picking up 38 points in 78 games and having good advanced analytics, Boyes was unable to find a deal, and on September 10, 2015, he signed a professional tryout contract to attend training camp with the Toronto Maple Leafs, the team who originally drafted him in 2000.
 Boyes impressed at camp and during the pre-season, and on September 27, 2015, he was rewarded with a 1-year, $700,000 contract from the Leafs.
 On November 2, 2015, Boyes scored his first goal with the club.
-In the process, Boyes set a franchise record for longest span between getting drafted and scoring his first goal with the Maple Leafs, notching it 5,609 days after being drafted.
+In the process, Boyes set a franchise record for the longest span between getting drafted and scoring his first goal with the Maple Leafs, notching it 5,609 days after being drafted.
 Boyes would finish the season with 24 points in 60 games.
 Boyes once again became an unrestricted free agent at the end of the season.